marronjo/fhe-defi/1.MarketOrder/README.md

 - ✅ **Yes** → Execute them
 - ❌ **No** → Skip

+Note: the reason this check is done in the beforeSwap hook is to give users the best price.
+A decrypted order will be swapped first before the public swapthat triggered this hook.

 ### 5. 🧠 Decryption Condition Check (`afterSwap`)
 Post-swap, the hook evaluates market data to see if any existing encrypted orders should now be **decrypted**:
 - ✅ **Yes** → Trigger decryption request via the FHE coprocessor
 - ❌ **No** → Orders remain encrypted

+Note: this check is done in the afterSwap hook because this is when the price changes.

 ### 6. ✅ Finalize Swap
 The public swap completes, and any decrypted orders that were executed are now reflected on-chain.